 While you may want to try all the available types of training at once, you still need to set a budget.

-Things like legal conferences, professional coaches, and consultants are incredibly valuable, but they aren’t free.
+Things like annual legal conferences, professional coaches, and consultants are incredibly valuable, but they aren’t free.
 Cheaper or free training resources like CLE courses, webinars, and online materials are more budget-friendly, but they may not be as in-depth.